AnyChart/docs.anychart.com/Working_with_Data/Supported_Data_Formats.md

 ## Google Spreadsheet

-You have an option to use Google Spreadsheet as the data source see:
+You have an option to use Google Spreadsheet as the data source using [Data Adapter](./Data_Adapter/Overview), see:
 - [Loading Google Spreadsheet Files](./Data_Adapter/Loading_Google_Spreadsheet) article.

 ## HTML Table

-You have an option to load data from HTML table on a page:
+You have an option to load data from HTML table on a page using [Data Adapter](./Data_Adapter/Overview), see:
 - [Loading Google Spreadsheet Files](./Data_Adapter/Parsing_HTML_Table) article.